zhu-rengong/Barotrauma-lua-attempt/docs/manual/installing-lua-for-barotrauma-manually.md

 ![](https://cdn.discordapp.com/attachments/799752463619325968/833133217300742154/unknown.png)

 5 - Done!
-Now run Barotrauma.exe to run the modded game <br>
+Now run DedicatedServer.exe to run the modded server.<br>

-### Dedicated Servers
+### Linux notice
-For dedicated servers, it should be the same steps as before, just instead you execute DedicatedServer.exe
+Sometimes you will get steam initialization errors, most of the time it's because it's missing the linux64/steamclient.so binary, so you can just copy the binary from your steam instalation over to the folder and it should work.

+## Adding to an existing server

+To install to an existing server, do the 1-2 steps from before and replace the following files in your existing server: **DedicatedServer.deps.json** **DedicatedServer.dll** **DedicatedServer.pdb** **DedicatedServer.runtimeconfig.dev.json** **DedicatedServer.runtimeconfig.json** and the entire **Lua/** folder